What and where are extra dimensions?

 What do these extra dimensions look like?

-A dot on a paper has no dimension as it has no height, width and length.
-A line drawn has one dimension which is its length.
-A square has two dimensions, length and height.
-A cube consists of three dimensions, length, breadth and height.
+A dot on paper has no dimension, as it has no height, width, or length.
+A line drawn has one dimension, which is its length.
+A square has two dimensions, length, and width.
+A cube consists of three dimensions, length, width, and height.
 A line is one-dimensional, but it is bound by two points.
 A square is two-dimensional, forged out of four one-dimensional lines.
-Similarly a cube which is three dimensional is made up of six two dimensional squares.
-So the pattern currently is two, four, six.
-Now let’s go up to a fourth dimensional shape.
-A four dimensional shape which we call a tesseract, has eight sides and each side is made out of a cube!
-Our brain has a very hard time imagining extra dimensional shapes, like the fourth dimension made out of eight cubes, after all we were born in the lands of Africa with the sole aim to survive.
-Currently, we don’t know what a ten or eleven dimensional world truly looks like.
-We are unsure about the correct shape and pattern as scientists have hundreds and thousands of different ten/eleven dimensional shapes and they just don’t know which might be the right one.
-They strongly believe that knowing the exact shape could completely revolutionize this idea and could even open up paths and answers which we never knew existed.
+Similarly, a cube that is three-dimensional, is made up of six two-dimensional squares.
+So, the pattern currently is two, four, six.
+Now let’s go up to a fourth-dimensional shape.
+A four-dimensional shape which, we call a tesseract, has eight sides, and each side is made out of a cube!
+Our brain has a very hard time imagining extra-dimensional shapes like a tesseract.
+Currently, we don’t know what a ten or eleven-dimensional world looks like.
+Scientists have proposed thousands of different ten- and eleven-dimensional shapes, but they just don’t know which might be the right one.
+They strongly believe that pinning down the exact shape could be the key to understanding extra dimensions.

-Currently scientists believe that those extra dimensions might be in a highly coiled form.
-There might be tiny curled up dimensions, twined up so small that even though they’re all around us but we don’t see them.
-For example consider bacteria on a paper.
-For the bacteria, the page would be three-dimensional as it would have height, width and length but for us it is only two-dimensional.
-So it could be true that the dimensions are curled up so small that our naked eyes or even our best microscopes cannot observe them.
+Currently, scientists believe that extra dimensions might be tiny and curled up; that is, scrunched up so small that even though they’re all around us, we don’t see them.
+For example, consider a microscopic bacterium looking at a piece of paper.
+For the bacterium, the piece of paper would be three-dimensional, as it would have height, width, and length, but to humans, the page is only two-dimensional.
+Similarly, it could be true that the extra dimensions are curled up so small that our naked eyes (or even our best microscopes) cannot detect them.
 But in contrast, it might also be true that they are actually too large for us to observe.
-They might be as big as our observable universe.
-For example, let's take a cuboid the size of a room and place a bacteria in the middle of the wall.
-From the bacteria’s perspective it is on a two-dimensional surface but from a third perspective, it's actually a three-dimensional shape.
-We might be living in a small part of the ten/eleven dimensional shape which is so huge that we comprehend it as only three-dimensional.
-It could be just like a person locked in an extremely large three-dimensional room.
-He would say that even the world outside his room is three-dimensional but in reality it could be a ten dimensional world with him embedded in a small part of that world.
-It's only after we take a fresh perspective to things, we can notice the hidden answers. .
+They might even be as big as our observable universe.
+For example, consider a bacterium in the middle of the wall of a room.
+The bacterium sees only a two-dimensional surface (the opposite wall), but from an outside perspective, the room is actually a three-dimensional shape.
+We might be living in a small part of the ten/eleven-dimensional shape which is so huge that we comprehend it as only three-dimensional.

 We live in a very strange world.
-The concept of higher dimensions could be nothing less than some science fiction story to some people but it's the questions we ask that makes us different.
-No one from the 15 century would have believed an individual saying that it is indeed possible to communicate over large distances instantly but now the invention of telephones has completely changed humanity.
-Maybe the discovery of higher dimensions could be the revolutionary discovery that changes the world!
+The concept of higher dimensions could be nothing more than some science fiction story to some people, but humanity has made great strides by constantly challenging the status quo.
+No one from the 15th century would have believed that it would one day be possible to communicate over large distances instantly, but the invention of the telephone made this lofty feat a reality.
+Maybe higher dimensions are another revolution waiting to be discovered.